 Give our team a call on 01872 487288 or email us to discuss your 2021 holiday plans.

 COVID-19 brings difficult times for us all, but we are buoyed by the messages of support and help we have received from our guests, crews and the sailing community as a whole.
-Here at VentureSail Holidays we are continually adapting to this new world as we all find a way forward to brighter horizons.
-We know there are still many questions that people need answers to, so we have complied some COVID -19 FAQ’s and answered them as simply as we can.
+Here at VentureSail Holidays, we are continually adapting to this new world as we all find a way forward to brighter horizons.
+We know there are still many questions that people need answers to, so we have compiled some COVID -19 FAQ’s and answered them as simply as we can.
 If you have any further questions about booking a sailing adventure with us, please do give us a call in the office.

 FREQUENTLY ASKED QUESTIONS (FAQs)